Selorum/Some-Stuff/LernQuiz/README.md

 !Attention the for now there only exists the german version!
 !englisch will follow soon!

-Created by Selorum
+I used a realpython guide for most of the backend Created by Selorum

 This project is a simple quiz application written in Python.